andrewchambers/trusting-trust/README.md

 $ ./do
 ```

-Because the whole process is a redo build system, you can also build individual targets
-by reading each stages `.do` file.
+Because the whole process is a redo build system, you can also build individual targets (found by reading each stages `.do` file).

 # Stages